Parents of sick British toddler to return to court

-LONDON (AP) — The parents of a terminally ill British toddler say they will return to the Court of Appeal in hopes of winning the right to take him to Italy for treatment.
+LONDON (AP) — The parents of a terminally ill British toddler whose case has drawn support from Pope Francis plan to return to the Court of Appeal Wednesday in hope of winning the right to take him to Italy for treatment.

-Justice Anthony Hayden on Tuesday rejected what he said was the final appeal by the parents of 23-month-old Alfie Evans, who suffers from a degenerative neurological condition that has left him in a “semi-vegetative state.”
-But the parents received permission to file another legal challenge, and the case is set to be heard Wednesday.
+High Court Justice Anthony Hayden on Tuesday rejected what he said was the final appeal by the parents of 23-month-old Alfie Evans, who suffers from a degenerative neurological condition that has left him in a “semi-vegetative state.”

-The monthslong legal battle between Alfie’s parents and his doctors has drawn interventions from Pope Francis and Italian authorities, who support the parents’ desire to have their son treated at the Vatican’s children’s hospital.
+The judge said his ruling “represents the final chapter in the life of this extraordinary little boy.”

-Doctors from Alder Hey Children’s Hospital in Liverpool say treatment is futile.
+But Alfie’s parents, who are backed by a Christian pressure group, have been granted a chance to challenge that ruling at the appeals court Wednesday afternoon.

 Most Read Nation & World Stories